hydraulic hose failure reasons

 8.

-Heat Aged – Not only over heating but under heating as well can cause damage to your hydraulic hoses resulting in failure.
-Over heating will cause the outside of your hydraulic hoses to harden & in some cases crack creating a weak piece in the puzzle.
-It’s important to try your best not to let your machinery over heat letting them rest as needed, if that is not possible, it’s important (once again) to do routine checks of your machinery making sure that they are properly functioning & in good condition.
+Not only overheating but underheating as well can cause damage to your hydraulic hoses, resulting in failure.
+Overheating will cause the outside of your hydraulic hoses to harden & in some cases, crack, creating a weak piece in the puzzle.
+It’s important to try your best not to let your machinery overheat, letting it rest as needed.
+If that is not possible, it’s important (once again) to do routine checks of your machinery, making sure that they are properly functioning & in good condition.

-Improper Assembly – this is possibly one of the most dangerous reasons behind hydraulic hose failure!
+This is possibly one of the most dangerous reasons behind hydraulic hose failure!
 If you are allowing someone to assemble or replace pieces and hoses on your hydraulic machinery, it is important that they fully understand exactly what they are doing.
-It’s important that the pieces are carefully cleaned & flushed to prevent fluid contamination.
-The pieces must be fit together at the proper length & with proper force.
+The pieces must be carefully cleaned & flushed to prevent fluid contamination.
 Fittings should be crimped into place correctly & the ends of the hoses need to be properly adjusted.
-Done incorrectly can lead to serious destruction, leaks & issues in your machinery.
+If this is done incorrectly, it can lead to serious destruction, leaks & issues in your machinery.

 Hydraulic Pressure Gauge